 Edible landscaping is encouraged on both private and community owned land.
 Blueberries and raspberries dot the perimeter of the neighborhood park, not far from the climbing kiwi trellised alongside the cob oven.
-A pear tree and ginkgo tree proudly declare a humble start to a magnificent orchard.
+A pear tree and ginkgo tree started our orchard, and we've added another pear, and a sour cherry, apple, and plum.

-Workdays are an opportunity for lively conversation and getting our hands dirty in the community garden.
+Workdays are an opportunity for lively conversation and getting our hands dirty in the community garden and park.
 We have many talented and avid gardeners with a strong commitment to growing organic fruits and veggies, and doing it with one another.

 Our community is open, affirming, and non-hierarchical in how it governs itself.
 All owners have agreed to covenants outlining the basic ideas for living respectfully with each other and with the land.
 We hold a monthly business meeting of the full community and have formed smaller committees that look more closely at issues and bring informed proposals for significant decisions to the larger community.
 We use a consensus process for decision making where we consider everyone’s interests and find a solution we can all honor.